 sudo apt install code-insiders

-The insider build is suitable for those who are comfortable with experimental features and wish to contribute feedback.
+The insider build suits those comfortable with experimental features and wishing to contribute feedback.

 Ensure Snap is Installed